Richard St. Barbe Baker: Establishment of the Men of the Trees

 In good part because of St. Barbe Baker's continued travels, chapters of his organisation, the Men of the Trees (now the International Tree Foundation in the UK), were founded internationally.
 After World War II, a lecture tour into Austria, Germany and other countries launched his concept of an international Green Front to promote the idea of reforestation worldwide.
 Probably the largest single challenge that he addressed himself to was the concept of gradually reclaiming the Sahara Desert through the strategic planting of trees.
 This idea took shape after a 25,000-mile expedition around the desert (through 24 countries), which he undertook with a team in 1952–3.
 This idea is now being planned by the African Union as part of the Great Green Wall project.

 St. Barbe Baker's organisation, the Men of the Trees, eventually grew to be known as the International Tree Foundation.
 Ultimately, there were chapters in over 100 countries.
 By some estimates, organisations he founded or assisted have been responsible for planting at least 26 trillion trees, internationally.
 St. Barbe Baker is grouped as one of three progenitors, along with Sir Robert McCarrison and Sir Albert Howard, of the organic agriculture movement.

 He married his secretary, Doreen Long, in the church of St Mary's, Puncknowle, on 23 January 1946.
 They had two children: Angela, born 1946, and Paul, born 1949.
 They divorced in 1953.
-In 1959 he moved to New Zealand and married Catriona Burnett.
+In 1959 he moved to New Zealand and married Catriona Burnett on 8 October 1959 at St. David's Memorial Church in Cave.
+Her late father was the MP Thomas Burnett.
+They lived at Mount Cook Station, her family's sheep station, located on the east side of Lake Pukaki.

 St. Barbe Baker was a vegetarian.
 The International Tree Foundation have described him as a "leading advocate for a plant-based diet."

 Other awards

 St. Barbe Baker received the honorary degree of Doctor of Laws on 6 November 1971 from the University of Saskatchewan.
-This honour was followed by an appointment bestowed by Queen Elizabeth II as Officer of the Order of the British Empire (OBE) in 1978.
+This honour was followed by an appointment bestowed by Queen Elizabeth II as Officer of the Order of the British Empire (OBE) in the 1978 New Year Honours.